soarlab/maline/README.md

     android list avd

-You should see a device with a name `maline-android-19`.
+You should see a device with a name `maline-avd`.

 # Usage